Siruyy/inventory-tauri/README.md

 ### Installation Steps

-1. Download the latest installer from the [Releases](https://github.com/your-username/inventory-tauri/releases) page
+1. Download the latest installer from the [Releases](https://github.com/Siruyy/inventory-tauri/releases) page
 2. Run the `CICS-Setup-Inno.exe` installer
 3. Follow the installation wizard:
    - Choose your preferred installation directory
    - Select whether to create desktop and/or Start Menu shortcuts
    - Complete the installation
 4. Launch the application from the created shortcuts or the installation directory

-### Uninstallation

-To uninstall the application:
-1. Go to Control Panel > Programs > Uninstall a program
-2. Select "CICS" from the list and click "Uninstall"
-3. Alternatively, use the uninstaller in the Start Menu folder

 ## Getting Started